Wedding Officiant Frequently Asked Questions

 Below are some Wedding Officiant Frequently Asked Questions we’ve gathered from previous inquiries with their corresponding answers.
 If you have any questions or concerns that are not listed below, please don’t hesitate to give as a call or send us an email and we will do our best to answer them as soon as we can.

-That will depend upon several factors, including the date and time of the wedding, the location of the wedding venue, and whether or not a ferry is involved.
+Your total fee will depend on two main factors: date and time, and location.
 Our fees are flexible, and can be customized to fit any budget; however, as a general rule:

-• Peak season (April-October) weddings cost more than low season (November-March);
+• High season (April-September) weddings cost more than low season (October-March);

 • Weekend (Friday-Sunday) weddings cost more than weekdays (Monday-Thursday); and

-• Local (most of King and Snohomish Counties) weddings cost less than far, far away.
+• Local (King or Snohomish county) weddings cost less than far, far away.

 What is the retainer required to secure your services?